roseisabel/roseisabel.github.io/index.md

 * Lab 8

     Lab 8, part 2, would have to be my third favorite lab of the semester because it was interesting to see how loops could print many symbols in a precise manner with only a few loop statements.
 In this lab, we wrote counter-controlled for loops to make this possible.
-I was able to write a counter-controlled for loops to print a block of symbols until our counter reached 22.
+I was able to write a counter-controlled for loop to print a block of symbols until our counter reached 22.